Shaikh Mohd Shaad1*, Mehta Keshavi1, Gajghate Nayan1 and Sanjay Chatterjee2

 The rare occurrence of thyroglossal cyst in adults is the reason for the paucity of data in the adult population.
 The majority of patients are males.
 Reports in literature, however, do not come to a consensus with some reports suggesting equal distribution, whilst some suggest male or female preponderance.

 Painless anterior midline neck swelling is the most common presentation of Thyroglossal Cyst in adult patients.
-The presence of other symptoms such as pain, odynophagia, dysphagia, and dyspnoea often indicates the presence of complications such as abscess formation.
+The presence of other symptoms such as pain, odynophagia, dysphagia, and dyspnea often indicates the presence of a complication such as abscess formation.
 Location of thyroglossal cyst with respect to hyoid bone can be variable, while midline position is the dominant location in both children and adults, lateral deviation has been noted in adult presentation [3].
 With respect to the hyoid bone, cysts can be above, over, or below the hyoid, most commonly they are infra-hyoid.
 The surgical management of thyroglossal cyst has changed with time.
 Earlier Incision & Drainage or simple cyst excision were presented with unacceptably high levels of recurrence, Schlange in 1893, suggested excision of the cyst and mid-portion of the hyoid bone and leaving behind the proximal tract – a technique which resulted in recurrence rates of 30 %.
 In 1920 Walter Ellis Sistrunk reported the classical Sistrunk procedure which significantly improved postoperative outcomes and has since remained the gold standard to date [2].
 Recent advancements such as robot-assisted, endoscope-assisted transoral, axillary & retro-auricular approaches have been attempted for thyroglossal cyst in adults.
 These procedures are cosmetically superior to the sistrunks operation but data on efficacy being the same are inadequate.
 Recurrence is the most important post-op outcome following the Sistrunk procedure, with a recurrence noted in 3%–6% of cases.
 This is often attributed to technical shortcomings viz. incomplete excision of the duct or the presence of ramification of ducts, which remain unrecognized at the time of surgery.
 Most recurrences occur in the first 6 months [6].
 Another important possible complication is damage to the 12th Cranial nerve.
 Meticulous dissection of the central part of hyoid bone and preservation of the Superior Horn of Hyoid bone can help significantly in preventing injuries to the Hypoglossal nerve.

 Thyroglossal Cyst present with a <1% chance of harboring a malignant focus in adult population [1].
 Most commonly on histopathology we find papillary thyroid carcinoma (90 %) (5).
 Many treatment options such as Total Thyroidectomy with Bilateral neck dissection, radioactive iodine, thyroid suppression have been suggested.
 Sistrunks operation is usually considered sufficient and need for further intervention is decided on the basis on the following findings a.)
 Thyroid nodule (cold) picked up on thyroid scan b.) cervical lymph nodes detected clinically or on imaging c.) prior history of irradiation to the neck.
 Calcification is the hallmark of papillary carcinoma in a thyroglossal duct cyst [5].
 Pre-operative role of FNAC remains uncertain but should be recommended to pick up lesions early and to plan a definitive treatment [6].
 The Sistrunk operation alone is sufficient for squamous carcinoma, but total thyroidectomy is recommended for differentiated thyroid carcinoma.